-Depending on the release, all or several of the communications systems may be employed as determined by the Executive Director of College Relations in consultation with other relevant officials.
+Depending on the release, all or several of the communications systems may be employed as determined by the Director of Campus Safety and Security in consultation with the Executive Director of College Relations and other relevant officials.
 The intention of a timely warning is to aid in the prevention of similar incidents.